 ALPINA B7 adds Rear-view Camera (3AG) as standard

 Driver Assistance Package now includes side and top-view cameras (5DL) and Heads Up Display (610).
-ALPINA B7 models also add side and top-view cameras (5DL) to this package.
+ALPINA B7 models also add … CONTINUED

 The guys over @ Motor Trend have put up this mega 11 page comparison between the large sedan offerings from all the usual suspects in the large luxury sedan game.
 But they didn’t just make this a booring old comparison, they threw in all the non-traditional offerings that are available from automakers you wouldn’t have expected 10, 5 or even 1 year ago.